sundharvs/B1K/docs/challenge/evaluation.md

     - The same model with different checkpoints from the same team will be considered as a single entry.

-** YOU ARE NOT ALLOWED TO MODIFY THE OUTPUT JSON IN ANY WAY **.
-Since each tasks will be evaluated on 20 instances and 5 rollout each, there should be 5k json files after the full evaluation.
-Zip them all and upload through google form.
-For privileged information track participants, zip your wrapper code and submit together with the result json files.
+**YOU ARE NOT ALLOWED TO MODIFY THE OUTPUT JSON AND VIDEOS IN ANY WAY**.
+Your final submission will be zip file containing the following:

+1. All the json files, one for each rollout you performed (up to 1000);
+2. All the mp4 videos, one for each rollout you performed (up to 1000);
+3. Wrapper code you used during evaluation;
+4. [Optional] Model docker files;
+5. A readme file that specifies details to perform evaluation with your policy.

 **Challenge office hours**